kaffy90/python-simple-projects/README.md

-# pythontest
+# pythonsimpleprojects
-practice: nested conditional
+using nested conditional